 I’m on a crusade to make smart decisions based on objective facts and critically examine areas where my marketing can improve.
 It means I conduct a marketing check and admit where I’ve made errors.
 But that’s how we learn, right?

 My first two commitments are 1) not to believe the hype surrounding B2B social media, and 2) improve my Google Ads click rate.
 What do you want to improve?
-Please comment below.
+Drop me an email.

 Get my blog posts, reports and videos delivered straight to your Inbox, just 8 times a year.
 It’s free but not cheap.
 Complete the form below to receive the Marketing Graham Bulletin; you can unsubscribe at any time.